jhudson8/restful-redux/README.md

 There are always commonalities between action creators, reducers and smart components in that

 * action creators have to supply the action type that the reducers will be scanning for
-* reducers have to save state where smart components will be pulling from
+* reducers have to save state where smart components will be looking

 Goals of this project